-Required courses in the Concentration:
+Required Courses in the Concentration:

-SOSC 508 Child Development (may be used as a social science gen ed)
+negan ca courses in the concentration.

-EDU 550 Foundations of Early Childhood Education
+EDU 550 Foundations of Early Childhood

+Education

-EDU 551 Learning and Early Childhood Environments
+EDU 551 Learning and Early Childhood

+Environments

-EDU 553 Creative Arts in Early Childhood Education
+EDU 553 Creative Arts in Early Childhood

+Education

+EDU 555 Language and Literacy

+Development

-EDU 555 Language and Literacy Development EDU 600 Math and Science in ECE (online)
+EDU 600 Math and Science in ECE (online)

+PSY 508 Child Development (may be used as

+a social science gen ed)

-And one additional course of your choice in the field of Early Childhood Education, for example:
+And One Additional Course of Your Choice in the Field of Early Childhood Education, for Example:

-SOSC 510 Infant and Toddler Development EDU 601 Observation and Assessment in ECE (online)
+EDU 601 Observation and Assessment in

+ECE (online)

-EDU 602 Young Children with Special Needs (online)
+EDU 602 Young Children with Special Needs

+(online)

-EDU 603 Family and Community Relations in ECE (online)
+EDU 603 Family and Community Relations

+in ECE (online)

-EDU 604 Enhancing Supervision through Mentoring (online)
+EDU 604 Enhancing Supervision Through

+Mentoring (online)

-EDU 605 Early Childhood Program Administration (online)
+EDU 605 Early Childhood Program

+Administration (online)

+PSY 510 Infant and Toddler Development

+1

-Completion of an associate degree in Early Childhood Education qualifies you for an Early Childhood Credential through the Child Development Bureau; Division of Children, Youth and Families; Department of Health and Human Services.
+Completion of an associate degree in Early Childhood Education qualifies you for the Early Childhood Credential through the Child Development Bureau, Division of Children, Youth and Families, Department of Health and Human Services.
 This degree does not lead to public school certification through the Department of Education.